Sam Breadon: Successful Pierce-Arrow dealer

 Of Scottish and Irish descent, Breadon was born in New York City and raised in a working-class family in Greenwich Village.
 He moved to St. Louis at the turn of the 20th century and entered the automobile industry by opening a repair garage.
-Moving into sales, he purchased the Western Automobile Company, prospered as the owner of Pierce-Arrow dealerships, and became a self-made millionaire.
-In 1917, he also became a minority investor – for $2,000 – in the Cardinals, then a struggling, second-division team chronically strapped for resources.
+Transitioning into sales, he purchased the Western Automobile Company, prospered as the owner of Pierce-Arrow dealerships, and became a self-made millionaire.

+In 1917, he also became a minority investor–for $2,000–in the Cardinals, then a struggling, second-division team chronically strapped for resources.
 But the club's enterprising young president, Branch Rickey, discovered that the team could compete successfully against richer opponents by developing its playing talent on an assembly line of minor league teams, from Class D to Class AA (then the highest-ranking minor league level), that it owned and controlled.
-This was the creation of the farm system, perfected by the Cardinals and — when the Redbirds came to dominate the National League — copied by the 15 other MLB teams.
+This was the effective creation of the farm system, perfected by the Cardinals and—when the Redbirds came to dominate the National League—eventually copied by the 15 other MLB teams.

 President/owner of the Cardinals

-Rickey also served as manager of the Cardinals beginning in 1919; Breadon, who had bought out most of his partners to become majority owner, succeeded him as club president in 1920.
-In 1925, on May 31, Breadon moved Rickey into the front office full-time as business manager — general manager in contemporary terms — and promoted star second baseman Rogers Hornsby to playing manager.
+Rickey also served as manager of the Cardinals beginning in 1919; Breadon succeeded him as club president in 1920.
+Later that year, he bought enough stock to become the largest shareholder.
+Though it took him until 1922 to acquire controlling interest, from 1920 onward he was the head of the franchise.

+In 1925, on May 31, Breadon moved Rickey into the front office full-time as business manager—general manager in contemporary terms—and promoted star second baseman Rogers Hornsby to playing manager.

 The move was highly successful.
 Rickey would forge a Baseball Hall of Fame career as a general manager, while, in 1926, Hornsby's Redbirds won the franchise's first-ever National League pennant and World Series championship, a seven-game triumph over the New York Yankees of Babe Ruth and Lou Gehrig.
 But during the offseason, Breadon traded Hornsby to the New York Giants, the result of a heated confrontation between owner and player-manager in September 1926 over the playing of exhibition games during the late-season pennant race.

-Rickey worked for Breadon until the end of 1942 and enjoyed wide-ranging authority, but Breadon always reserved the right to choose the team's field manager.
+Rickey worked for Breadon until the end of 1942.
+While Rickey was granted wide-ranging authority in baseball matters, Breadon always reserved the right to choose the team's field manager.
 In addition to Hornsby, he would select men such as Bill McKechnie, Billy Southworth, Gabby Street, Frankie Frisch (obtained from the Giants in the Hornsby trade) and Eddie Dyer to run the Cardinals' bench.
 With one exception, all won world championships for St. Louis.
 The exception, McKechnie, was the Cards' losing skipper in the 1928 World Series, and he would be elected to the Hall of Fame in 1962 for his credentials as a manager.
 (Hornsby and Frisch were elected to the Hall on the strength of their brilliant playing careers, and in 2008 Southworth would enter the Cooperstown shrine posthumously for his managerial success.)